 The knowledge, skills and expertise of the members is assessed upon nomination and on an ongoing basis.
 The Directors' profiles are given in the 'Board of Directors' section of the Annual Report.
-The internal suitability assessment carried out in 2021 confirmed that the Bank's Board of Directors has the knowledge, skills and expertise required to perform its duties diligently.
+The internal suitability assessment carried out in 2022 confirmed that the Bank's Board of Directors has the knowledge, skills and expertise required to perform its duties diligently.
 The Board comprises members with extensive knowledge and practical experience in banking and careers in senior positions in the financial or professional services sector.
-The appointment of a new independent Non-Executive Director in 2021 further strengthened the Board's competence, in particular in risk management.

 The Bank organises seminars and training sessions for members of the Board on a regular basis, which complement professional development of the Board members at their own initiative.
-Topics in the period under review included internal governance, AML/CFT and information security.
+Topics of training sessions organised by the Bank in the period under review included internal governance, AML/CFT compliance (Malta and Ireland respectively), ICAAP, ILAAP and Recovery Plan, and information and cyber security.

-The Bank aims to ensure that the Board is composed of an adequate number of Directors and receives sufficient support from within the Bank so that it can continue to function in the event of a sudden or unexpected departure of a member of the Board or Senior Management.
-The succession planning policy envisages that the Bank may fill the open position either permanently by the appointment of a new director, or temporarily, as a casualvacancy.
-A casualvacancy may be filled by a suitable key function holder previously approved by a competent authority or a member of the Management Committee ('MANCO').
+The Bank aims to ensure that the Board is composed of an adequate number of Directors and receives sufficient support from within the Bank so that it can continue functioning in the event of a sudden or unexpected departure of a member of the Board or Senior Management.
+The succession planning policy envisages that the Bank may fill the open position either permanently by the appointment of a new director, or temporarily, as a casual vacancy.
+A casual vacancy may be filled by a suitable key function holder previously approved by a competent authority or a member of the Management Committee ('MANCO').
 The members of MANCO will be able to support a person selected to replace an Executive Director and to continue the Bank's day-to-day operations in the event of an unexpected or prolonged absence of a member of Senior Management, until his or her return or replacement.